 The two largest vaping expos in the UK are The Vaper Expo and Vape Jam.
 Although both trade shows are targeting decision-makers from the same industry, the slight difference in focus means that they attract different audiences.
 Vape Jam has introduced seminars and workshops to attract a B2B clientele.
 The Vaper Expo is open to the general public as well as industry professionals, so you could reach a different audience altogether.

 Studies show that 40%-60% of attendees will come from within a 200-mile radius, but they aren’t only visiting big industry events.
-Your most important customers could regularly attend smaller expos, which is why it is essential to conduct first hand research.
+Your most important customers could regularly attend smaller exhibitions, which is why it is essential to conduct first-hand research.
 Ask your customers which exhibitions they are visiting this year, and guarantee your business a booth space at an event that you know your target audience is attending.

 You would be forgiven for thinking that ExCel London is the largest venue in the UK.
-Although popular for its central location, it is smaller than the National Convention Centre located in Birmingham.
-A large proportion of expos take place at one of these two venues, but there are other events held all over the UK including Olympia London, Manchester Central, Bournemouth International Centre, SECC Glasgow and many more.
-This year there will be over 260 exhibitions that span across more than 25 industries and many smaller shows that are not industry-specific.
+Although popular for its London location, it is smaller than the National Exhibition Centre in Birmingham.
+A large proportion of exhibitions take place at one of these two venues, but there are other events held all over the UK including Olympia London, Manchester Central, Bournemouth International Centre, SECC Glasgow and many more.

 You should not make any firm decisions on an exhibition based on the venue, it is much more about where your target audience is going to be.
 On the other hand, the location of a trade show could significantly impact your expenses.
 Travel, accommodation, and food costs will vary according to the venue and location.